CipSoft: Panzer League

-Panzer League is mobile multiplayer online battle arena for tanks.
-To win the game you have to destroy your opponents and defense systems before blowing up.
-Matches last 5 to 10 minutes.
-The game is available for the Android and iOS devices.
+Panzer League was a mobile multiplayer online battle arena for tanks.
+To win the game the players had to destroy the opponents and defense systems before blowing up.
+Matches lasted 5 to 10 minutes.
+The game was available for Android and iOS devices.

+CipSoft ceased the operation of Panzer League on October 30, 2020, after more than 600,000 downloads.